-As a performer who could sing his own songs, Jack O’Hagan was first choice to be filmed in Frank Thring Senior’s Efftee Entertainers series on popular artists.
-The 7-minute film was made in 1931, as the support to the feature film ‘Diggers’.
-Jack sings a selection of his own compositions – Carry On, By the Big Blue Billabong, In Dreamy Araby, After the Dawn and Along the Road to Gundagai.
-This was the first and only time Jack performed on film and the only record of Jack singing his most famous composition, Gundagai.
+As a performer who could sing his own songs, Jack O’Hagan was first to be filmed in Frank Thring Senior’s Entertainers series on popular artists.
+The 7-minute film was made in 1931 as a support to the feature film Diggers.
+Jack sings a selection of his own compositions – ‘Carry On’, ‘By the Great Big Blue Billabong’, In Dreamy Araby’, ‘After the Dawn’ and ‘Along the Road to Gundagai’.
+This was the first and only time Jack performed on film.

 Credit: Efftee Presents Jack O’Hagan Vocalist Composer, Efftee Entertainers, 1931.

-To see more visit Jack O’Hagan on You Tube.
+To see more visit Jack O’Hagan on YouTube.